Christiane Endler: 2017–2021: Rise to international fame with PSG

 Shortly thereafter, Endler announced she would not renew her contract with PSG.
 In January 2022, she was named 2021 Women's Goalkeeper of the Year at the annual FIFA Awards Ceremony.

-2022–now: glory with Lyon
+2022–present: Glory with Lyon

-On 21 June 2021, Olympique Lyon announced the signing of Endler to a three-year contract.
+On 21 June 2021, Lyon announced the signing of Endler to a three-year contract.
 With Endler served as the goalkeeper, the French giant won the 2022 UEFA Women's Champions League Final by beating Barcelona 3–1, making her the first-ever Chilean to win the Women's Champions League.

 International career

 Youth teams

 In 2008, Endler participated in the first ever edition of the U17 Copa America Femenina, hosted in Chile.
 She was a regular starter, playing all four games of Chile's campaign as they finished third in Group A with five points and exited the tournament.

 Endler's second international tournament experience came as a 17-year-old when Chile hosted the 2008 FIFA U-20 Women's World Cup.
 Prior to the tournament, her starting position was disputed between her and then-Colo-Colo goalkeeper Romina Parraguirre.
 Endler ended up establishing herself as a starter and played every minute of each of Chile's three group stage matches.
 Chile finished last in their group and 14th overall, but Endler impressed enough to make the Team of the Tournament.